 Required Courses:

-Five semesters in Russian language (the first semester of Russian A may be included), or five semesters in another Slavic language (Ukrainian, Polish, or Czech); all five must be taken in the same language).
-Native speakers, or students with advanced language preparation, must still take at least one language course in the department, and have the option of testing out of the other four courses, which they would take in literature instead.
+Two semesters in a Slavic language (Russian, Ukrainian, Polish, Bosnian-Croatian-Serbian, or Czech); both semesters must be taken in the same language.
+Native speakers, or students with advanced language preparation, must take at least one language course in the department, and have the option of testing out of the other three courses, which they would take in literature instead.

-Two semesters of tutorial.
+Introduction to Slavic Literature and Culture.
 See item 2.

-One survey course.
-The full list of courses that count for the survey requirement is listed on the department website.
+Two 100-level courses in Slavic literature or culture.

-One additional course in the Slavic Department.
+Two additional courses from the Slavic Department or in related areas.

 Tutorials:

-Sophomore year: Slavic 97 (one term, spring semester) required.
-Letter-graded.

-Junior year: Slavic 98 (spring term) required.
-Letter-graded.
+Introduction to Slavic Literature and Culture, a tutorial normally taken in either the sophomore or the junior year.

 Thesis: Two terms (Slavic 99a and 99b) required.
 Graded SAT/UNS.
 (Progression to 99b will be contingent on satisfactory completion of 99a.)

-SLAVIC AS ALLIED FIELD: 8 courses.
+SLAVIC AS ALLIED FIELD: 6 courses.